MoeraOrg/moeraorg.github.io/overview/browser-extension.md

 Besides not so smooth UI, this solution creates the central point of
 failure: `r.moera.org` that must be highly-available and handle a lot of traffic.
-Also, if the web client is built into the browser extension, it loads faster, cannot be mutated and do not create a traffic from the website, where the client is located in the scheme described above.
+Also, if the web client is built into the browser extension, it loads faster, cannot be mutated and do not create traffic from the website, where the client is located in the scheme described above.

 The browser extension may also have other features that improve user